 Big investment funds are unlikely to create new guitar funds (instead will buy into funds like Anchorage), but I expect to see many more private investment firms to start offering more alternative alternatives based funds and I’m certain at least some of these funds portfolios will comprise of vintage guitars.

-You can access our complete guitar price database of 10,000+ models, including price histories, by signing up for Vintage Guitar Price account.
+You can access our complete guitar price database of over 30,000 guitars, basses, ukuleles, banjos, amps and tons of other gear… including price histories, by signing up for Vintage Guitar Price account.